Board of Directors and Staff

 Board of Directors

-Sara Vickerman (Secretary) is the senior director for biodiversity partnerships for Defenders of Wildlife, and director of the Northwest office.
+Sara Vickerman (Vice President) is the senior director for biodiversity partnerships for Defenders of Wildlife, and director of the Northwest office.
 She also serves on the Oregon Sustainability Board, American Forest Foundation Board, advisory committees for the Doris Duke Foundation, Oregon Institute for Natural Resources, and Oregon Solutions.
 She has successfully promoted conservation incentives and sustainability legislation in Oregon, and several bills that encourage state agencies and local governments to use market-based approaches and payments for ecosystem services.

 Jane Bacchieri is the Watershed Group Manager for Portland Bureau of Environmental Services.
 She recently joined the City of Portland’s Bureau of Environmental Services as manager for the Watershed Services Group, which is leading the Grey to Green initiative and other watershed management efforts.